 Get Your FREE REPORT

 Third, sometimes what these investing books are selling is hope.
-Investing is a tough business, and the market has no qualms at all about grinding your best stocks into dust (look no further than the last month).
+Investing is a tough business, and the market has no qualms at all about grinding your best stocks into dust (look no further than February and March of 2020, when this whole fiasco began).
 An investing book that gives you renewed confidence and allows you to stay in the game may just have done its job.

 We have a wonderful library of investment books in the Cabot offices and refer to them very often in our advisories.
-Here are some of our favorites to help get you through the coming weeks of social distancing and/or self-isolation.
+Here are some of our favorites to help get you through a second straight winter in a Covid-ridden world.

 The Best Investing Books to Read Now